 Moreover, using freshly roasted beans in your Moka Pot saves you money on trips to the café while reducing your carbon footprint by eliminating the need for paper cups, lids, and stirrers.

-Add water to the bottom chamber of the Moka pot and load it with coffee grounds.
+Add water to the bottom chamber of the Moka Pot and load it with coffee grounds.
+Next, place the Moka Pot on low heat and wait for the coffee to brew.

 While waiting for your coffee, start frothing your milk using either a mason jar method or a handheld milk frother, depending on what you have available.

-1. Choosing The Right Coffee Beans
+1. Selecting Quality Coffee Beans

 It’s important to choose freshly roasted coffee beans as they have more flavor than stale ones.